 When each package is returned, it is cleaned and sterilized before repacking.
 "Products in a traditional grocery store are being handled and touched by many more people, from production to distributors, from floor grocery store workers to customers," Strasner says.
 The products are manufactured or packed in a controlled environment.

 Zero-waste or plastic-free grocery stores are becoming more common and other plastic-free home grocery delivery services are likely to follow.
 In Brooklyn, the startup Wally Shop also offers zero waste deliveries. loop, a platform that works with big brands, is helping manufacturers test new reusable packaging.
 Sure, some products are more difficult to pack without plastic than others, but it is essentially possible to offer any product in plastic free packaging.

-“There's really nothing we can't deliver,” he says.
+"There's really nothing we can't provide," he says.
 “Plastic is a new phenomenon.
-From before the 60s it was normal that almost all items were not made of plastic. "
+From before the 60s it was common for almost all items to be non-plastic. "